hashicorp/terraform-website/content/source/docs/enterprise/api/index.html.md

 }
 ```

-## Community client libraries and tools
+## Client libraries and tools

+HashiCorp maintains [go-tfe](https://github.com/hashicorp/go-tfe), a Go client for TFE's API.

-The community client libraries and tools listed below have been built by the community of Terraform Enterprise users and vendors.
-These client libraries and tools are not tested nor officially maintained by HashiCorp, and are listed here in order to help users find them easily.
+Additionally, the community of Terraform Enterprise users and vendors have built client libraries in other languages.
+These client libraries and tools are not tested nor officially maintained by HashiCorp, but are listed below in order to help users find them easily.

 If you have built a client library and would like to add it to this community list, please [contribute](https://github.com/hashicorp/terraform-website#contributions-welcome) to [this page](https://github.com/hashicorp/terraform-website/blob/master/content/source/docs/enterprise/api/index.html.md).